 The answer, as almost always is the case in fly fishing, depends.

 Personally, I wouldn’t want to be on the water without a few key accessories that aren’t absolutely essential.
-This includes a good chest pack, sunglasses, fly boxes, nippers, split shot, and of course, floatant.
+This includes a good chest pack, sunglasses for fishing, fly boxes, nippers, split shot, and of course, floatant.

 Let’s take a look at what that will cost you.

 You have a ton of different options from which to choose when it comes to carrying all your gear.
 I prefer a chest pack, but you might love a sling or a vest instead.
 Try a few different ones on, and plan on spending from $80-$180 on a high-quality pack of some sort.
 These will last for years unless they meet a quick end thanks to a barbed-wire fence or a nasty fall down a rocky cliff.

 A good pair of shades is absolutely essential if you want to see fish in the river.
 It’s amazing how much-polarized sunglasses impact your ability to spot, stalk, and catch fish.
 Not to mention it also helps ease the strain on your eyes caused by reflected light off the water.
 I’m to the point now that I just flat-out can’t fish without sunglasses of some kind.
 The ability to cut the glare off the water’s surface is one of the most useful tools in your angling kit.
 Plan on spending anywhere from $20 to $300.

 You need a solid set of fly boxes to keep all your files organized.
 I’m one of the least-organized anglers I’ve ever met, and it certainly shows when I’m trying to find the right fly to match a hatch.
 You don’t want to be like me; instead, focus on getting fly boxes that put your flies front-and-center when you’re on the water.
 A good fly box will run you $30 or so.